 "Why?" asked Sherlock, though he figured it out.
 He just wanted the man to admit it.

 "EVERYONE IN THE VAULT!
 NO ARGUMENTS!" yelled the leader.
-The last part was directed at Sherlock and Vernon Dursley, who both looked like they wanted to protested, much to Sherlock's displeasure as he didn't want nothing in common with the unpleasant, loud man.
+The last part was directed at Sherlock and Vernon Dursley, who both looked like they wanted to protest, much to Sherlock's displeasure as he didn't want anything in common with the unpleasant, loud man.